rtang03/fabric-cd/DEVELOPMENT.md

 See `scripts/.sopscommithook`.
 This is an example of commit hook to prevent commiting un-encrypted secret files accidentally.
 Create commit hook in your local repository.

+**Change initial secret**
+The *orgadmin* helm chart will create *crypto-material* Secret resource.
+It contains a number of username / password.
+Currently, there is no way to modify after *orgadmin* is running.